vuori/weasel-pageant/README.md

 * 2018-03-30: 1.1 - Fixed console/agent connection hangs and enabled restarting of the helper.
   **Upgrade note:** remove the `-a` flag from the `weasel-pageant` command line unless you know you need it.
-* 2018-12-28: 1.2b1 (test release) - Probably fixed unexpected exits due to signal handling bug.
+* 2019-01-06: 1.2 - Fixed unexpected daemon exits caused by a signal handling issue.

 ## Bug reports and contributions